AFRICA

 a) Turnover thresholds

 All transactions (including foreign-to-foreign transactions) that exceed the thresholds under the Competition Act are required to be notified to the CCI.
-The analysis of the thresholds consist of asset and turnover assessment, which is a three-pronged test, the first of which is based solely on the assets and turnover of the target whereas the second and the third limbs are based on the assets and turnover of the parties and their ‘group(s)’, respectively.
+The analysis of the thresholds consists of a combined asset/turnover assessment (based on the assets/turnover of the parties or their respective group(s)).

 Small Target Exemption:

-A merger is exempt from notification to the CCI if the value of assets of the target in India does not exceed INR 3.5 billion or the value of the turnover of the target does not exceed INR 10 billion, respectively.
-This exemption is available pursuant to the notifications issued by the Ministry of Corporate Affairs dated 4 March 2011, 4 March 2016 and 29 March 2017.
-At present, this exemption is available until 27 March 2022.
+A merger is exempt from notification to the CCI if the value of assets of the target in India do not exceed INR 4.5 billion or the value of the turnover of the target does not exceed INR 12.50 billion, respectively.
+This exemption is available pursuant to the notifications issued by the Ministry of Corporate Affairs dated 7 March 2024 and the De Minimis Rules.

 Jurisdictional Thresholds: